 Field-hunting tip

-Look in hydrothermal veins in metamorphic rocks country — that is the host setting where rappoldite typically forms.
+Look in hydrothermal veins in metamorphic rocks country, the host setting where rappoldite typically forms.
 If you start seeing arsenopyrite, pharmacolite, picropharmacolite in float, you are in the right ground.
 Field specimens usually show a drusy aggregates habit, so train your eye for that shape before scanning the outcrop.